Skip to content

 Domain matching

-An alias can either be short alias or FQDN (Fully Qualified Domain Name) alias.
+An alias is either a short alias or an FQDN (Fully Qualified Domain Name) alias.

 Docker

-Uses container name as short alias by default, unless proxy.aliases is specified.
+By default, the container name is used as the short alias unless proxy.aliases is set.

 General